DS4SD/icdar23-doclaynet/docs/index.md

 # ICDAR 2023 Competition on Robust Layout Segmentation in Corporate Documents

 !!! info
-		We extended the deadline of this competition to April 3rd, 2023 23:59 UTC+1:00.
-Please review the finalization actions on our [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1923/).
+		This competition concluded on April 3rd, 2023 23:59 UTC+1:00.
+We would like to thank all participants for their contributions to the competition!
+Check the results on our [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1923/).

-!!! info
-		To participate and make submissions, please register on our [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1923/).

 ## Introduction